YahyaGrb/mlflow_rasa_hp/README.md

 pip install mlflow
 ```

-Second, you need to update the files of the sub-project you want to exeucte by adding you own `test_data.yml `and `training_data.yml` and `config.yml` files.
+Second, you need to update the files of the sub-project you want to execute by adding your own `test_data.yml `and `training_data.yml` and `config.yml` files.

 You can generate a test/train split in rasa using the command `rasa data split nlu` from you rasa project root directory.
 Than copy/paste them in files.